 FICA and Retirement: FICA is based on the governmental rate and is calculated on the basis of all salaries and wages.
 Retirement is based on the MPSERS retirement rate and is calculated on the basis of all salaries and wages except student wages.
 The state sets the rate, which is effective on October 1 of each year.
-A weighted average rate is calculated as follows:
+The forecasted rate is based on information from the State Office of Retirement Services.